codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/codeCommit.md

 - You can configure a CodeCommit repository so that code pushes or other events trigger actions, such as sending a notification from Amazon Simple Notification Service (Amazon SNS) or invoking a function in AWS Lambda.
 - You can create up to 10 triggers for each CodeCommit repository.
+- Data in AWS CodeCommit repositories is already encrypted in transit as well as at rest.

 ### Example: Create an AWS CodeCommit trigger for an Amazon SNS topic